It may be a humble brag, but does passing first time mean you’re a better driver?

 How long does it take to learn to drive?

-Unfortunately, there’s no ‘unlock driving skills’ button at 45 hours—your instructor will know when you’re truly ready.
-And - at some point - you'll need a reliable and safe car, which isn’t too expensive to insure, as this cost will get bumped up when you pass.
+Unfortunately, there’s no ‘unlock driving skills’ button at 45 hours.
+Your instructor will know when you’re truly ready.
+And, at some point, you'll need a reliable and safe car, which isn’t too expensive to insure, as this cost will get bumped up when you pass.

 One of the last city cars to survive the mass exodus, the Hyundai i10 is heralded as one of the cheapest cars for new drivers to insure.
-But if you need something bigger, you could try something like the Renault Clio or SEAT Arona.

 older person driving